HabanaAI/Model-References/TensorFlow/computer_vision/CycleGAN/README.md

 | Gaudi  | 1.6.1             | 2.8.2 |

 ## Changelog

+### 1.7.0

+* Added TimeToTrain callback for dumping evaluation timestamps.
+* Changed default save_freq argument to 200 to match other models when saving after a full run.

 ### 1.4.0

 * Added support to import horovod-fork package directly instead of using Model-References' TensorFlow.common.horovod_helpers.
 Wrapped horovod import with a try-catch block so that installing the library is not required when the model is running on a single card.